-Living the Lake Life at the Basin Harbor Club on Lake Champlain in Vermont
+Basin Harbor Club Review: Family Fun on Lake Champlain in VT

-Nestled on the shores of Lake Champlain in Northern Vermont, you will find a family resort that is in some ways unchanged for generations.
+Hugging the shores of Lake Champlain in Vermont, you will find a family resort that feels unchanged for generations, except for its modern amenities.
 It is a place where families gather, year-after-year.
-It is also a place where friendships are made and romances blossom.
-And that very special place is the Basin Harbor Resort & Boat Club in Vergennes, Vermont, which Hannah and I had a chance to visit for a mother-daughter getaway in June.
+It is also a place where friendships are made and romance blossoms.
+That very special place is the Basin Harbor Resort & Boat Club in Vergennes, Vermont.

 Basin Harbor Review